brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>
 <hr>

+**Hospitalitié (歓待)**

+A strange movie reminiscent of a short story I read years ago where. house guests slowly take over a family’s home.
+It’s dark, funny, and a poignant commentary on xenophobia.

 **Midsommar**

 Wow.
 What a gorgeous, twisted, wild film.
 From the music to the ultra-bright summer of it all, I loved this movie.
 If you’re quite squeamish, give it a pass.
 Otherwise, skål!